 That’s why we were delighted to be able to publish such good news from Fre-Energy!
-Read on to find out how you might cure a similar problem in a biogas plant.
+Read on to find out how you might cure a similar Biogas Plant Grit removal problem in a biogas plant.

 Fre-Energy’s “Next Generation” Agriculture

-Describing your highly innovative technology as ‘a slurry tank with a lid on’ is unlikely to win any marketing awards, but with nine successful farm-based AD plants in the UK and a new worldwide patent, Fre-energy’s simple grit-removal system could make it the must-have agricultural installation.
+Describing your highly innovative technology as ‘a slurry tank with a lid on’ is unlikely to win any marketing awards, but with nine successful farm-based AD plants in the UK and a new worldwide patent, Fre-energy’s simple grit-removal system could make their Biogas Plant Grit Removal technology the must-have agricultural installation.

 Fre-Energy is achieving something unique in the anaerobic digestion and biogas industry, by implementing what can rightfully be called “next generation” agriculture.
 They are doing this with their unique patented grit and other inert solids removal technology, and successfully combining that with Landia’s well established pumping, mixing and pasteurisation systems, as follows:

-1. Fre-Energy’s Patented Technology Prevents the Accumulation of Silt, Sand, Grit Etc
+1. Fre-Energy’s Patented Biogas Plant Grit Removal Technology Prevents the Accumulation of Silt, Sand, Grit Etc

 2. Landia’s Pasteurizer and Mixers Help as Well